-Blu-ray players are no longer the expensive components they once were.
+The best blu ray player is no longer the expensive component that once was.
 As a result, the emphasis now is less about the price and more on the additional features that add to its basic purpose of playing high-resolution video discs.
 Pioneer’s BDP-150 Network Enabled Blu-ray 3D Disc Player is affordable for the first-time owner or one who is looking to add a second player.
 But rather than the bare minimum of “just” providing 1080p HD video with multichannel sound, the BDP-150 adds online connectivity features to the mix.
 Learn about Mistakes to Avoid when buying a new model.

 The remote is full-sized but the direction pad is a bit small for those with large fingers like myself.
 The layout follows conventional standards with numeric keys, setting adjustment and inputs keys, Home, Top Menu, PopUp menu and Return tabs surrounding a direction pad and a dedicated button for Netflix.